 Current Disease Outbreak Information

 AI viruses are divided into two groups—highly pathogenic (HPAI) and low pathogenic (LPAI)—based on the ability of the virus to produce disease and the severity of the illness it can cause.
 HPAI spreads rapidly and has a high death rate in birds.
-LPAI causes only minor illness and occurs naturally in migratory waterfowl.
+LPAI causes minor illness and occurs naturally in migratory waterfowl.

 - Restrict access to your property and keep your birds away from other birds.